BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Electron-Wallet.md

 If you already have BLOC wallet address you can import your private keys using this method.

-If you were using the previous BLOC Wallet v2.0.2 you can checkout [this guide to find out how to export your wallet private keys](../wallets/BLOC-GUI-Desktop-Wallet-V2.md#backup-wallet-file) and follow this procedure to restore your wallet.
+If you were using the previous BLOC Wallet v2.0.2 you can checkout [this guide to find out how to export your wallet private keys](../wallets/BLOC-GUI-Desktop-Wallet-V2.md#1-export-key-best-solution) and follow this procedure to restore your wallet:

 This will restore your wallet address, funds present on it but also the complete history of your transactions.
 All you need is your private view key & spend key.